 |2005||Celebrates its 30th anniversary of establishment.|

-Government offices and independent administrative institutions including the Ministry of Economy, Trade and Industry (METI), Ministry of Foreign Affairs (MOFA), Ministry of Internal Affairs and Communications (MIC), Japan External Trade Organization (JETRO), National Institute of Information and Communications Technology (NICT), Japan Science and Technology Agency (JST), public-interest corporations, research institutions, embassies, universities and various academic institutions
+Government offices and independent administrative institutions including the Ministry of Economy, Trade and Industry (METI), Ministry of Foreign Affairs (MOFA), Ministry of Internal Affairs and Communications (MIC), Japan External Trade Organization (JETRO), National Institute of Information and Communications Technology (NICT), Japan Science and Technology Agency (JST), The 3rd Generation Partnership Project (3GPP), public-interest corporations, research institutions, embassies, universities and various academic institutions

-Companies and organizations in various fields, including research institutes, advertising agencies, foreign-affiliated securities companies and banks, foreign-affiliated information and communication consulting companies and universities.
+Companies and organizations in various fields, including research institutes, advertising agencies, foreign-affiliated pharmaceutical companies and banks, foreign-affiliated information and communication consulting companies and universities.

-● Five minutes on foot from JR Ichigaya Station
+● Three minutes on foot from Tokyu Meguro Line, Okusawa Station